 When the handle () method is called, it is passed both the key that matched your pattern, and the value stored within the key.
 You are free to do whatever you want with the data, but once you are done the key is removed from Redis.
-The key will be removed if an exception is thrown consitently when trying to process our action within any of the two plugin methods, or if the handle () method completes as normal.
-This is to prevent reprocessing of matched keys, so use the check\precondition () method to prevent a key from getting deleted too early.
+The key will be removed if an exception is thrown within any of the two plugin methods, or if the handle () method completes as normal.
+This is to prevent reprocessing of matched keys, so use the check_precondition() method to prevent a key from getting deleted too early.

-If you need to tear down anything within your plugin, you can use the close() method to ensure proper clean up of the data inside the plugin.
-Once you are ready to add your plugin to the Redis Monitor, edit your localsettings. py file and add the following lines.
+Once you are ready to add your plugin to the Redis Monitor, edit your localsettings.py file and add the following lines.